wsydney76/craft-contentoverview/README.md

 ![screenshot](/images/widgetsettings.jpg)

+##

 ## Known issues

 * 'info' popups do not work if the section html is loaded via ajax.
 Obviously event handlers have to be attached, but how??
+* CSS is created for screen sizes > 1600 < 2000 px.
+Things may look weird elsewhere...

 ## TODOS: